basecamp/handbook/how-we-work.md

 ## Communication

-It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along in Basecamp.
+It’s hard to keep up on what everyone is doing and what it means if you just watch the stream of latest activity scrolling along in Basecamp.
 (It’s also a waste of time and source of stress to even try.)
 Instead, we have four chief mechanisms for keeping everyone in the loop about the work that’s going on.

-First, there’s the daily question of What did you work on today?, which supplies the nitty gritty details, but as a personal narrative.
+First, there’s the daily question of "What did you work on today?", which supplies the nitty gritty details, but as a personal narrative.
 They’re a great conversation starter if you see someone working on something you either care about or want to learn more about.
 Please do use them as such!
 You're obliged to answer this question at least twice a week when you're not out (or on team OMG).

-Second, there’s the weekly question of What will you be working on this week?, which details your intentions for the coming week.
+Second, there’s the weekly question of "What will you be working on this week?", which details your intentions for the coming week.
 Everyone except team OMG is obliged to answer this question when they're not out.

 Third, there is the heartbeats.
-These are the team versions of What did you work on this cycle?
+These are the team versions of "What did you work on this cycle?".
 This is where we summarize and celebrate the work that's been done.
-Every team lead is obliged to write, or designate someone on the team to write, this account one week after a cycle has ended.
+Every team lead is obliged to write or designate someone on the team to write this account one week after a cycle has ended.

 Fourth, and finally, there is the kickoffs.
-These are the team version of What are you going to work on next cycle?
+These are the team version of "What are you going to work on next cycle?".
 This is where the plan for the coming six or eight weeks is presented.
-Every team lead is obliged to write, or designate someone on the team to write, this account before the start of the new cycle (again, OMG exempt if there are no big new initiatives kicking off).
+Every team lead is obliged to write or designate someone on the team to write this account before the start of the new cycle (again, OMG exempt if there are no big new initiatives kicking off).

 These mechanisms work together to free individuals and teams to run their days and cycles with confidence and